Leonardo-Urrutia/web-scraping-challenge/README.md

 In this challenge, I utilize powerful Chromedriver and the BeautifulSoup Python module to scrape several websites about Mars.
 I store the scraped data into a local MongoDB database and display the data with the Flask Python module.

-First portion of scraped data is the most recent news title and teaser summary from the mars.nasa.gob website.
+First portion of scraped data is the most recent news title and teaser summary from the mars.nasa.gov/ website.

-Second portion of scraped data is from the jpl.nasa.gov website for a featured image of mars.
+Second portion of scraped data is from the jpl.nasa.gov/ website for a featured image of mars.
 This image periodically changes roughly every hour, so results may vary if you try to rerun my scripts.

 I used the pandas Python module to import the tables from space-facts.com/mars/ and clean up the data to be displayed on my flask app.